 Creating a culture and environment that encourages and supports innovation across and beyond the organization is paramount for repeatable innovation.
 Executives agree that poor culture can impede innovation (see Figure 6).
-Seventy percent of leaders in life sciences agree that the culture of their organization makes it difficult to be innovative.
+Seventy percent of global leaders and 73 percent of China leaders in life sciences agree that the cultures of their organizations make it difficult to be innovative (see also "Mindray encourages employees to create intellectual properties in multiple ways," page 17).